Setup roadmap for self-employed people

 Provider comparison

-Side-by-side breakdown of every major Solo 401(k) provider - fees, features, crypto support.
+Side-by-side research prompts for major Solo 401(k) provider paths, fees, features, and crypto support where relevant.

 03